joshamilton/argonaut/README.md

 <img align="right" height="200" src="https://github.com/emilytrybulec/genomeassembly/assets/114685119/9b900dab-44cb-479e-9362-0c0d9dc00ae0">

 **Argonaut** performs **a**utomated **r**eads to **g**enome **o**perations for de **n**ovo **a**ssemblies; it is a bioinformatics pipeline that performs genome assembly on long and short read data.
 A fastq file and input information is fed to the pipeline, resulting in final assemblies with quality checking at each step.
-The pipeline accepts short reads, long reads, or both and outputs resulting files in labeled directories- read qc, assembly, polish, purge, scaffold, assembly qc, output, and pipeline info (depending on configurations).
-For more information, please refer to the [pipeline documentation](https://github.com/emilytrybulec/argonaut/blob/main/docs/README.md).
+The pipeline accepts short reads, long reads, or both and outputs the assemblies and quality checking statistics.
 Below is a figure detailing the major workflow steps involved in hybrid assembly.

 <img align="center" width="750" alt="Screenshot 2023-12-28 at 1 50 48 PM" src="https://github.com/emilytrybulec/argonaut/assets/114685119/9a67e0bb-8d63-4a1a-ae64-3f2e7dde0746">